 The Board of Directors and Management bear the responsibility and accountability for implementing the Company's system of risk management and internal control.
-An effective and efficient internal control system has been established, enabling the Company to respond to significant business, operational, financial, compliance, and other risks.
+An effective and efficient internal control system has been established, enabling the Company to respond to significant business, operational, financial, compliance and other risks.

-There is in place an effective and efficient internal control system which enables the Company to respond appropriately to significant business, operational, financial, compliance and other risks in achieving its objectives.
 This includes efficiently safeguarding assets from inappropriate use or from loss and fraud, and ensuring that risks and liabilities are identified and managed.
 Furthermore, it helps to safeguard the quality of internal and external reporting within the Company and its subsidiaries (the Group) and the compliance with applicable laws and regulations, as well as internal policies with respect to the conduct of business of the Company.